stlab/better-code/better-code/src/chapter-3-errors.md

 detectable.
 Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, actually detecting bugs involves analyzing the program.
-We're really detecting a *downstream effect* that the bug has on *data*, like some kind of cosmic echo.
-We know something happened, but we don't know exactly where, how or why.
+We're really detecting a *downstream effect* that the bug has had on *data*.
+When we observe that a precondition has been violated, we know something invalid occurred, but we don't necessarily know exactly where, how, or the full extent of the damaged data.

 So can we “sally forth unscathed?”
 The problem is that you can't know.
 The downstream effects of the problem could have affected many things you didn't test for, and you can't test for everything, or your code would spend more time on that than on fulfilling its purpose.
 Because of the bug, your program state could be very, very scathed